-3.3 There will be four PPVs a year: Culture Shock, Great American Nightmare, UltraViolence, and Colossus, our biggest show of the year.
-The Almasy Invitational will take place yearly at Colossus, with the exception of this year (2022) when it will take place during the Culture Shock arc.
+3.4 There will be four PPVs a year: Culture Shock, Great American Nightmare (or a substitute), UltraViolence, and Colossus, our biggest show of the year.
+The Almasy Invitational will take place yearly at Colossus, with the exception of 2022 when it took place during the Culture Shock arc.

 - The Universal Title: The top belt in the company with a long and storied history

 - The 5 Star Title: Our “pure” wrestling title to showcase our technical experts